 A number of fatalities occur when occupants are asleep and unable to smell smoke and then breathe it in.
 Ensuring that you have the correct alarm fitted to your property is crucial.
 Smoke alarm devices come in a range of products which can seem a little confusing to know which is going to be the right one for your home.
 Getting it right is not difficult if you follow our comprehensive guide to buying the right smoke alarm for you.

 Different categories of smoke alarms

 There are different types of smoke alarms available, however, depending on which state you live in, you may have a choice or you have to follow the state recommendation.
-The ones that most states recommend are the photoelectric alarms such as the HomeGuard smoke alarm.
+The ones that most states recommend are the photoelectric alarms such as the Lifesaver smoke alarm range.
 Do note that there are also ionisation smoke alarms.

 - Photoelectric alarms work by the use of a beam of light that, once a certain amount of visible smoke enters the chamber of the device, triggers the alarm.
 This means that the photoelectric alarm is more sensitive to smouldering and smoky fires than the ionisation alarm.
 Hence, this is why several Australian states recommend this type of model.
 They can also be triggered by insects or dust so keeping them clean is recommended.